raganwald/presentations/optimism-mindset.md

 ^ I'm going to describe a framework for understanding why some people are optimistic and some are pessimistic.
 And I'm going to explain how you can actually become more optimistic in your life.

-^ Then I'm going to talk about another framework, this one for personal growth and agency.
+^ Then I'm going to talk about another framework called "Mindsets", this one for personal growth and agency.
 And I'll do my best to fit the two frameworks together.

 ^ Here we go!